lizrice/container-security/README.md

 # Container Security

 * [Read on O'Reilly](https://learning.oreilly.com/library/view/container-security/9781492056690/)
+* Support independent bookshops by ordering from [Bookshop.org](https://uk.bookshop.org/a/4184/9781492056706)
+* Or order from your local bookshop using ISBN 9781492056706
+* [Buy from Amazon](https://amzn.to/2Rj2on3)
 * Download a free electronic copy from [Aqua Security](https://info.aquasec.com/container-security-book)
-* Support your favourite bookshop by ordering through them, using ISBN 9781492056706
-* [Buy from Amazon](https://amzn.to/2Rj2on3)

 ## Table of Contents